 In August 2018 Jem and Bass received the Sacrament of Confirmation, at the time the boys were 9 and 7 years old.
 This meant Bass was my youngest child I’d prepared to receive this Sacrament.
+Preparing Younger Children for Confirmation requires a different focus and resources.
 Previously Jelly Bean at 9 was my youngest child to prepare for Confirmation and I’d already adjusted previously used materials.
 With both boys being so young much of our previous resources no longer suited.
 So I sought and found new resources I was far happier with.

 Know & Do: